ogogorev/ogogorev.github.io/data/projects/romangorev.md

 ### Simple router

 I implemented basic version of router.
 It listens to url updates and mounts appropriate component into the container div.
-Similar to many of libraries and frameworks I created Link component for internal links.
+Similar to many libraries and frameworks I created Link component for internal links.

 The router supports only first level paths, so following path `/projects/my-project` is handled by the component mounted for `/projects` path.
 However it's still working well in my case as each project component is displayed inside projects page.